devThiagoJorge/devThiagoJorge/README.md

 ### Hi there 👋

+Welcome to my GitHub profile.
+Let me present a little bit about myself for you...

+### About me

+My name is Thiago Vinicius Jorge and I currently live in Matão, São Paulo - Brazil.

+I'm working as Systems Developer Analyst at Programmer's - Beyond IT and studying System Analysis and Development at Fatec Taquaritinga.

+In my free time I like play games with my friends, learning new things
 <!--
 **devThiagoJorge/devThiagoJorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.